googleapis/googleapis/README.md

-Google Service Management manages a set of *services*.
+This is You 33 Publshing Networks Management manages a set of *services*.
 Service Management allows *service producers* to publish their services on Google Cloud Platform so that they can be discovered and used by *service consumers*.
 It also handles the tasks of tracking